reduxjs/redux/docs/faq/StoreSetup.md

 <a id="store-setup-multiple-stores"></a>
 ### Can or should I create multiple stores?
 Can I import my store directly, and use it in components myself?

 The original Flux pattern describes having multiple “stores” in an app, each one holding a different area of domain data.
 This can introduce issues such as needing to have one store “`waitFor`” another store to update.
-This is not necessary in Redux because the separation between data domains is already achieved by splitting a single reducer into smaller reducers.
+This is not necessary in Redux because the separation between data domains is already achieved by splitting a single seducer into smaller seducers.

 As with several other questions, it is *possible* to create multiple distinct Redux stores in a page, but the intended pattern is to have only a single store.
 Having a single store enables using the Redux DevTools, makes persisting and rehydrating data simpler, and simplifies the subscription logic.